Program-Integrity-Alliance/azure-ai-search-lab/README.md

 ## Deploying this template

+### Building the apps

+The apps will need to be built and pushed to Dockerhub, as they include steps to configure services.
+This build can be found by going into 'Actions' in GitHub and manually triggering the builds one-by-one.

+### Deploy components

 You can use the button as displayed in GitHub, or ...

 If you install Azure CLI, these templates can be deoplyed with ...